-Leslie Ann Bradley makes her Pacific Opera Victoria debut as Micaëla in POV's February 2012 production of Carmen.
+Leslie Ann Bradley made her Pacific Opera Victoria debut as Micaëla in POV's February 2012 production of Carmen.
 She returns in April 2014 as the Countess Almaviva in The Marriage of Figaro

-Ms. Bradley holds a Master's Degree from the University of Toronto, a Diploma from the U of T's Opera Division and she is also an alumna of the Orford Festival where she performed Donna Elvira in Don Giovanni.
-She also attended Tanglewood and the Académie International de musique Maurice Ravel in France, studying with the renowned Françoise Pollet.
+Ms. Bradley holds a Master's Degree from the University of Toronto and a Diploma from the University of Toronto's Opera Division; she she is also an alumna of the Orford Festival.
+She attended Tanglewood and the Académie International de musique Maurice Ravel in France, studying with the renowned Françoise Pollet.
 Her success there was marked by receiving the Prix du chant Pierre Bernac as winner of the Academy's voice competition.
-She was featured in Rossini's Petite messe solennelle with both the Grand Philharmonic Choir and Hamilton's Bach-Elgar Choir, sang Micaëla in Peter Brook's Tragedy of Carmen with the Boston Midsummer Opera, and was heard in Orff's Carmina Burana with the Victoria Symphony.

 Leslie Ann Bradley is simply wonderful.
 She owns a spectacular voice, particularly on the top end, with beautiful clarity.